Charge Transfer and $dd$ excitations in AgF$_{2}$: Introduction

 \section{Introduction}

-Following the discovery of a high T$_{c}$ superconductivity in the cuprate oxide (CuO) family, there has been an ongoing search for other systems in which it will be possible to replicate such novel properties.
-Apart from purely fundamental research into the underlying physics of the unconventional superconducting state, there has also been the goal to find T$_{c}$ at higher temperatures.
+Following the discovery of a high-$T_{c}$ superconductivity in the cuprate oxide (CuO) family, there has been an ongoing search for other systems in which it will be possible to replicate such novel properties.
+Apart from purely fundamental research into the underlying physics of the unconventional superconducting state, there has also been the goal to find $T_{c}$ at higher temperatures.

 In most cases, the key players of this approach were elements originating - like copper - from the transition metal group of the periodic table, and over time several candidates came into focus such as iridates, nickelates, and vanadates.
-The vanadates~ ~\cite{Cyrot1990,Viennois2010} appear to be extremely resilient to external doping~\cite{Deslandes1991} unlike the various compounds of the cuprate family.
+The vanadates~\cite{Cyrot1990,Viennois2010} appear to be extremely resilient to external doping~\cite{Deslandes1991} unlike the various compounds of the cuprate family.
 Superconductivity under doping was predicted theoretically in iridates~\cite{Wang2011}, which are isostructural to the cuprates and share several similarities with the properties of the antiferromagnetic (AFM) phase.
 However, there are some distinct differences compared to the cuprates.
 First, there is a strong competition between electronic correlations, spin-orbit coupling, and crystal field energy scales in the iridates.
 Second, Sr$_{2}$IrO$_{4}$ is a Mott insulator~\cite{Wang2018}, while La$_{2}$CuO$_{4}$ is a Charge Transfer (CT) insulator.
 Extensive experimental studies via various doping approaches did not result in any signatures for superconducting properties even upon heavy doping levels, as in the La$_{2-x}$Sr$_{x}$IrO$_{4}$ compound~\cite{Chen2015,delaTorre2015,Wang2018}.
-The isoelectronic and isostructural LaNiO$_{3}$ has neither AFM ground state nor the strong covalent bonding commonly found in cuprates.
-On the other hand, its nickelates sibling, NdNiO$_{3}$, exhibits low temperature superconductivity in an infinite layer structure as was shown recently~\cite{Li2019}.
+Quite interestingly, although NdNiO$_{3}$ has neither the AFM ground state nor the strong covalent bonding commonly found in cuprates, Sr doped NdNiO$_{2}$ exhibits low temperature superconductivity in an infinite layer structure as was shown recently~\cite{Li2019}.